vanshikatiwary/Healthcare-Document-Management-Portal/README.md

 Full Stack Assessment — Document Upload System

 This project is built as part of a Full Stack Developer Assignment.
-It is a complete end-to-end application for uploading, listing, downloading, and deleting PDF documents.
+It is a complete end-to-end application where users can upload, list, download, and delete PDF health documents through a clean Healthcare Dashboard UI.

 🚀 Tech Stack
-Frontend
+🖥 Frontend

 React (Vite)